l77l77/mbaytas.github.io/crazyflie.md

 To keep the rest of the code clean, I implemented a `Pose` class which we will use to keep track of this information for each object that we are tracking, and to hold some utility functions for dealing with pose data.

 We can retrieve pose from QTM in two ways: one represents orientation as [Euler angles](https://en.wikipedia.org/wiki/Euler_angles), and the other provides a 3x3 [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix).
 Both can be useful for us, so the `Pose` class has [class methods](https://stackoverflow.com/questions/12179271/meaning-of-classmethod-and-staticmethod-for-beginner) that can instantiate it from both kinds of information.
 Within the class, the `roll`, `pitch`, and `yaw` for the Euler angles and the `rot` attribute for the rotation matrix are independent -- updating one does not affect the other.
-This is counterintuitive, but has no practical bearing for our purpose.
-I haven't implemented a method to convert between the two because we can retrieve either from QTM at any time.
+This is counterintuitive, but it's fine as long as you're aware of it.
+(I haven't implemented a method to convert between the two because we can retrieve either from QTM at any time.)

 ```python
 class Pose: